 Code Section: BC916

 As previously stated, smoke hinders visibility and is extremely dangerous when inhaled.
-Clearing the smoke in a building is important to resume building operation as soon as possible once a fire is extinguished.
-This is precisely what post-fire smoke purge systems do: eliminating smoke quickly after a fire incident.
+Clearing the smoke in a building is important to resume operation as soon as possible once a fire is extinguished.
+This is precisely what post-fire smoke purge systems do - eliminating smoke quickly after a fire.

 Since post-fire smoke purge systems operate after a fire, they are not classified as life safety systems.
-Nevertheless, their use is mandatory in all occupancy groups indicated by the code.
+However, they are mandatory in all occupancy groups indicated by the fire protection code.

 Auxiliary Radio Communication System (ARCS)